Yifan-Ivy-Hu/trippier/readme.md

 - log out
 - update password
 - forget and reset password
+- check detailed information of tours
+- check all the destinations of a tour on one map
 - online payment
+- check reviews from other customers
 - create reviews
 - CRUD operations